- First-Year Opportunities

 The aim of the Triangle House program is to enhance the intellectual and cultural environment of the Dartmouth College campus with particular regard to issues that pertain to the historical and contemporary experiences of lesbian, gay, bisexual, transgender, queer, intersex, asexual, aromantic, and allied people by accomplishing the following learning objectives:

 Residents living in Triangle House are expected to make a commitment to building an accountable and action-oriented community as well as engaging in the scholarly pursuit of LGBTQIA+ topics.

 To ensure your success in meeting these objectives, you are expected to:

 Additional ideas for engagement:

-The Triangle House UGA and Triangle House Fellow are a few of the many people available to help you achieve your goals.
+The Triangle House UGA and Triangle House Live-in Advisor are a few of the many people available to help you achieve your goals.
 They can schedule meetings with you throughout the term to offer support and guidance.

 Triangle House is a substance-free community.

 Triangle House is located at 4 North Park Street, just north of East Wheelock Street.
 View floor plans on the website of the Office of Residential Life.